neural-control-and-computation-lab/athena/README.md

 - Each recording folder should contain video files from multiple cameras (e.g., cam0.avi, cam1.avi).
 - The calibration folder should contain calibration files (.yaml) for each camera.

+For recording and calibrating your cameras, we highly recommend the [JARVIS Toolbox](https://jarvis-mocap.github.io/jarvis-docs/).

 ### 2. Ensure Calibration Files are Correct
 - Calibration files should be labelled with camera names that match recorded videos.